 Petersham Nurseries, Church Lane, Off Petersham Road, Richmond, TW10 7AB

-Prices are steep with starters around £22 and mains clocking in at the high 30s, or a three course menu gourmand is £42.50.
-The tasting menu with wine is £95 but worth it, in our opinion (especially as the drinks are where the bill really starts to rack up).
-If you're plumping for a la carte we strongly urge you to order the crab lasagne where sweet white Dorset crab meat is layered with impossibly thin sheets of pasta and the most heavenly beurre blanc we've ever samples.
-The Bresse pigeon tagine is another must-try dish offering a fine dining interpretation of the North African classic.
-We love.
+Prices are steep with starters around £25 and mains mostly sitting in the 40s.
+The seven-course tasting menu is £125 (£200 with wine) but worth considering, especially as the drinks are where the bill really starts to rack up.
+If you're plumping for a la carte we strongly urge you to order the crab lasagne where sweet white Dorset crab meat is layered with impossibly thin sheets of pasta and the most heavenly beurre blanc we've ever sampled.
+When it's on the menu, the Bresse pigeon tagine is another must-try dish, offering a fine dining interpretation of the North African classic.

-The restaurant with the best oysters around: Darby's
+8. The restaurant with the best oysters around: Darby's

 But Darby's in Nine Elms is where we'd be heading as a twosome.
-An Irish-American incarnation to add to the Gills' list of restaurant successes (The Dairy, Sorella, Counter Culture), Darby's in Battersea's concrete jungle is an oyster bar, bakery and grill of epic proportions.
-Serving what many believe to be the best sourdough in the city, it also offers up a tremendous line in oysters, with two kinds of rock served with traditional shallot vinegar or straight up at their sweeping emerald bar.
+An Irish-American incarnation to add to the Gills' list of restaurant successes (The Dairy, Sorella), Darby's in Battersea's concrete jungle is an oyster bar, bakery and grill of epic proportions.
+Serving what many believe to be the best sourdough in the city, it also offers up a tremendous line in oysters, typically served with traditional shallot vinegar or straight up at their sweeping emerald bar.

-Darby's, 3 Viaduct Garden, Nine Elms SW11 7AY
+Darby's, 3 Viaduct Gardens, Nine Elms, SW11 7AY

 9. The restaurant with champagne at the press of a button: Bob Bob Ricard City